meteor/meteor/content/routing.md

 </template>
 ```

 Of course, we might start finding that we need to share this functionality between the multiple pages of our app that have access control required.
-However, we can share functionality between templates---by wrapping them in a wrapper "layout" template which includes the behavior we want.
+However, we can share functionality between components---by wrapping them in a wrapper "layout" component which includes the behavior we want.

-You can create wrapper templates by using the "template as block helper" ability of Blaze (see the [Blaze Article](blaze.html)).
+You can create wrapper components in Blaze by using the "template as block helper" ability of Blaze (see the [Blaze Article](blaze.html#block-helpers)).
 So we can write an authorization template:

 ```html
 <template name="forceLoggedIn">